FleksySDK/VirtualKeyboardSDK/README.md

 **Keyboard Performance Comparison**

-Compare the perfomance of any keyboard against that of any other keyboard: [Kebbie](https://github.com/FleksySDK/kebbie)
+Compare the perfomance of any keyboard against that of any other keyboard, use our open source tool: [Kebbie](https://github.com/FleksySDK/kebbie)

 ## Documentation